weizchen/osproj/PROJECT.md

 - **Fixed queue capacity**: backpressure via spinning is simple but not ideal.
 - **No preemption**: long-running tasks can starve others.
 - **Not a true OS**: no isolation, interrupts, or syscall execution on the GPU.

+**Strong baselines / when GROSR is unnecessary**: If the workload is **static and repeatable**, CUDA **Graphs** can significantly reduce CPU overhead by replaying a captured launch DAG.
+If tasks are also **uniform and independent**, the best solution is often **kernel fusion / a single bulk kernel** (our “Baseline_Bulk”), which can outperform both GROSR and multi-launch baselines.
+GROSR is most compelling when the workload is **dynamic, irregular, or data-dependent**, where building a fixed graph or a fused kernel is difficult.

 ### 7.3 Future work (credible next steps)
 - Multi-warp scheduler and/or multi-consumer queue